bsdlp/burrito.sh/content/ghe2.markdown

 Linode](https://www.linode.com/docs/getting-started#provisioning-your-linode),
 something big enough (needs at least 80GB of disk space for the rootfs).
 I chose a Linode 16GB.
 I created a 100GB disk image for the rootfs, a 10GB disk image for the scratch disk, and a 512MB swap disk.
+You'll also need a separate ext4 disk image for user data.
+Make it at least 10GB, or GHE will complain.

 Start your Linode in [rescue
 mode](https://www.linode.com/docs/troubleshooting/rescue-and-rebuild) with all